Citation, DOI and article data

 - non-specific canal widening

 - iso to slightly hyper-attenuating compared with normal spinal cord

 - intense enhancement with iodinated contrast

 - large lesions may cause scalloping of the posterior vertebral bodies and neural exit foraminal enlargement

-MRI is the modality of choice for evaluating suspected spinal cord tumours.
+MRI is the modality of choice for evaluating suspected spinal cord tumors.
 Features include:

 - widened spinal cord (as ependymomas arise from ependymal cells lining the central canal, they tend to occupy the central portion of the spinal cord and cause symmetric cord expansion)